-- Advanced placement is not offered for IMGs; all PA students must complete the entire curriculum. - IMGs must meet all prerequisite coursework. - International transcripts will need to be evaluated by a service to establish equivalencies to U.S. university courses and grades.
+- Advanced placement is not offered to any students including IMGs; all PA students must complete the entire curriculum. - IMGs must meet all prerequisite coursework.

+International transcripts will need to be evaluated by a service to establish equivalencies to U.S. university courses and grades.
 Evaluations are currently accepted from: